mobyinc/Cathode/README.md

 end
 ```

+The `override` and `override_action` blocks have access to anything the
+controller would normally have access to, so you can use `request`, `response`,
+and `params` normally.
+Note that overriding means the request won’t go through
+Cathode’s regular pipeline, so you must render the response manually.

 ## Deprecation
 With Cathode’s slick versioning, you’ll be implicitly deprecating junk in previous
 versions each time you introduce a new breaking change.
 When that happens, users